Lululemon’s First Mushroom Leather Gym Bag Is Here

-From buttery-soft leggings to elevated loungewear, Lululemon’s greatest hits top the wish lists of the brand’s many superfans (and Refinery29 readers).
+From buttery-soft leggings to elevated loungewear, Lululemon’s greatest hits are well known to the brand's superfans (and Refinery29 readers).
 But did you know that the activewear imprint also makes ultra-luxe gym bags trimmed with mushroom leather?
-In February, two workout accessories featuring Mylo (an actually-sustainable, fungi-derived leather alternative) entered the Lulu-verse: a quilted, half-moon shaped gym bag and a multi-functional meditation mat-slash-yoga-bag.
-We’ve been waiting for these products to launch since October of 2020, when the Canadian activewear brand — along with Adidas, Kering, and Stella McCartney — joined forced with Mylo manufacturer Bolt Threads to fund production of the material.
+In February, two workout accessories featuring Mylo (an actually-sustainable, fungi-derived leather alternative) entered the Lulu-verse: a quilted, half-moon-shaped gym bag and a multi-functional meditation mat-slash-yoga-bag.
+We’ve been waiting for these products to launch since October of 2020 when the Canadian activewear brand — along with Adidas, Kering, and Stella McCartney — joined forces with Mylo manufacturer Bolt Threads to fund production of the material.
 I received a duffle bag from the capsule to review, and spoiler alert: It's durable, practical, and supremely stylish.
 Read on for a breakdown of the innovative new leather alternative and how I put the ’shroomy goods to the test.

 Advertisement